-Properties with an odd number address may water yards and lawns on odd calendar days, even address numbers may water on even calendar days.
+Properties with an odd number address may water yards and lawns on Tuesdays, Thursdays and Saturdays; even address numbers may water on Wednesdays, Fridays and Sundays.

 - Automatic underground irrigation systems may run between 12 a.m. (midnight) and 6 a.m.

-- for example, an odd numbered home can start watering anytime between midnight and 6 a.m. on Aug.
-9
+- for example, an odd numbered home can water anytime between 12 a.m. (midnight) and 6 a.m. on Tuesday, Thursday and/or Saturday

-- Manual sprinklers and watering by hose (hand watering) can occur between 6 a.m. and 11 a.m. or 6 p.m. and midnight on your scheduled odd/even day, up to three days per week.
+- Manual sprinklers can occur between 6 a.m. and 10 a.m. or 7 p.m. and midnight on the scheduled odd/even day, up to three days per week.